varnish/Varnish-Book/varnish_book.rst

    ..
 Definition of VCL

    The Varnish Configuration Language (VCL) is a domain-specific language designed to describe request handling and document caching policies for Varnish Cache.
-   When a new configuration is loaded, the ``varnishd`` manager process translates the VCL code to C and compiles it to a shared object.
+   When a new configuration is loaded, the VCC process, created by the Manager process, translates the VCL code to C.
+   This C code is compiled typically by ``gcc`` to a shared object.
-   This shared object is then loaded into the cacher process.
+   The shared object is then loaded into the cacher process.

    ..
 Section overview